sleetkey/.github/profile/README.md

 Sleet key is a work in progress.
 Make sure you know what you are doing, and make sure you keep your keys safe.
 Remember you can always rotate your keys, but no one can hep you if you lose access to your near account key or if you remove your key without adding a new one.

 ### the very minimum, how you can use sleet key
 sleet key can be thought of as a standard way to encrypt your near private key and save it locally on your device, you can do it with a number of different tools.
 We provide examples using OpenSSL CLI to securely encrypt your private key with a password and store it in a JSON file.
-You can then use this encrypted key to authenticate with NEAR dApps while keeping your actual private key secure.
+You can then use this encrypted key to authenticate with NEAR dApps and un-encrypt with password when you need to sign a transaction.

 ### how developers can make apps that you can log into with sleet key
 Developers can integrate Sleet Key authentication by implementing the following flow: